cbrown5/cbrown5.github.io/_posts/2018-04-05-having-an-international-career-as-a-parent.md

 ## Social media

-Developing a solid social media network, e.g. on Twitter, and **focussing on people in your field**, is a very time effective way to engage with scientists across the globe.
+Developing a solid social media network, e.g. on Twitter is a very time effective way to engage with scientists across the globe.

-The key is that you don't need a 'big' following, but you need a network of key people - those people that are most likely to be interested in your research.
+The key is that **you don't need a 'big' following, but you need a network of key people** - those people that are most likely to be interested in your research.

 A good way to engage people on Twitter is to listen to them and ask questions about their own work (just like in real conversations!).